dorotheekar/choropleth-ipcc-projections/README.md

 		- netCDF
 		- dask
 ```
-* Geographical data : files used to parse data according to geographical division chosen by the user
+* Geographical data : <a name="geographical-data"></a>

+files used to parse data according to geographical division chosen by the user

 	- ```nutsrg1.json``` : a .json file providing a regions enlarged division of Europe
 	- ```nutsrg2.json``` : a .json file providing a regions division of Europe